Modes of nature

-The Bhagavad-gita elaborately describes the modes, their symptoms, how they affect us, and ultimately how to become free from their influence through the practice of bhakti-yoga, or Krishna consciousness.
+The fourteenth chapter of the Bhagavad-gita contains elaborate descriptions of the modes, their symptoms, how they affect us, and ultimately how to become free from their influence through the practice of bhakti-yoga, or Krishna consciousness.

 The painting depicts the three modes of nature as puppeteers controlling our actions.

 No matter what I do, I feel peaceful some days and miserable on others.
 Why?
 Is there a way to get beyond this?

 The Vedas describe three forces, or modes, whose influence pervades the universe: goodness, passion, and ignorance.
 “Mode” is a translation of the Sanskrit word guna, which literally means “rope,” implying that goodness, passion, and ignorance are the ropes that bind us souls to the material world.
 These three modes, or qualities, underlie everything we see, hear, taste, touch, and smell.
 Permutations of these qualities make up the world, mixing like the primary colors to produce countless variations.

 The mode of goodness controls virtues and qualities such as joy, wisdom, and altruism; the mode of passion controls greed, anger, lust, ambition, and frustration; the mode of ignorance controls laziness, delusion, and apathy.
 Goodness clarifies and pacifies; passion confuses and impels; ignorance obscures and impedes.